 Board to Submit Accounts

-The Board shall submit to the Members at the Annual General Meeting the Statements of Account of the Branch in accordance with this Constitution and the Act.
+The Board shall submit to the Members at the AGM the Statements of Account of the Branch in accordance with this Constitution and the Act.

 Accounts Conclusive

-The Statements of Account when approved or adopted by an Annual General Meeting shall be conclusive except as regards any error discovered in them within 3 months after such approval or adoption.
+The Statements of Account when approved or adopted by an AGM shall be conclusive except as regards any error discovered in them within 3 months after such approval or adoption.

 Accounts to be sent to Members

-The Board shall cause to be sent to all persons entitled to receive notice of Annual General Meetings in accordance with this Constitution, a copy of the Statements of Account, the Board’s report, the auditor’s report (if any) and every other document required under the Act (if any).
+The Board shall cause to be sent to all persons entitled to receive notice of AGMs in accordance with this Constitution, a copy of the Statements of Account, the Board’s report, the auditor’s report (if any) and every other document required under the Act (if any).

 Income and expenditure